JonathanMEdwards/subtext10/doc/language.md

 ```

 ### Columns
-A column of a table is a series containing the contents of one of the structure items from each row.
-The columns of a table are accessed using `.` as if the table was a structure containing the columns.
+A column of a table is a series containing the contents of one of the block items from each row.
+The columns of a table are accessed using `.` as if the table was a block containing the columns.
 For example:

 ```
 t = do {